-• consider the child's wishes and feelings, but not promise confidentiality.
+- Consider the child's wishes and feelings, but not promise confidentiality. - Consider any urgent medical, safety and welfare needs of the child. - Make an immediate referral via a discussion with Children's Advice and Duty Service (ChAD) if there has been a disclosure and/or allegation of abuse or are clear grounds for concerns about the child's safety and well-being (for non-Dorset residents, their local authority equivalent will be contacted). - Wherever possible, talk to parents / carers, unless to do so may place a child at risk of significant harm, impede any police investigation and/or place a member of staff or others at risk. - Consider whether to make a referral to social care because a child is suffering or is likely to suffer significant harm and if this needs to be an immediate action.

-- consider any urgent medical, safety and welfare needs of the child. - make an immediate referral via a discussion with Children's Advice and Duty Service (ChAD) if there has been a disclosure and/or allegation of abuse or are clear grounds for concerns about the child's safety and well-being (for non-Dorset residents, their local authority equivalent will be contacted). - wherever possible, talk to parents / carers, unless to do so may place a child at risk of significant harm, impede any police investigation and/or place a member of staff or others at risk. - consider whether to make a referral to social care because a child is suffering or is likely to suffer significant harm and if this needs to be an immediate action. - contact the social worker if that agency is working with the family.
-OR - decide not to make a referral at this stage but retain the information in written notes on the child's safeguarding file. - consider if Early Help support will be helpful to the child and family at this time.
-If this is appropriate referrals will also be progressed via the Dorset Children's Advice and Duty Service (ChAD) (for non-Dorset residents, their local authority equivalent will be contacted).
+• Contact the social worker if that agency is working with the family.